-I issued a provisional decision on this complaint earlier this year.
+I issued a provisional decision on this complaint in March 2024.
 An extract from that provisional decision is set out below.

-On 28 May 2019 Mr E purchase a timeshare membership with a company I will call "Az".
+In August 2018 Mr S purchased a timeshare membership with a company I will call "Az".
 The purchase was funded through a fixed sum loan with Honeycomb Finance Ltd. That loan has subsequently been transferred to Tandem Personal Loans Ltd. For ease I will refer to the lender as Tandem.

-Mr E complained to Tandem in February 2022.
+Mr S complained to Tandem in June 2022.
 His claim was detailed but in essence he said he had a claim under sections 75 and 140A of the Consumer Credit Act 1974 (CCA) as the agreement had been misrepresented to him and there had been an unfair relationship.
 He also said that Tandem hadn't completed the necessary affordability checks when they approved the loan.

-Tandem responded to the complaint but as they didn't uphold it Mr E escalated his complaint to this Service.
+Tandem responded to the complaint but as they didn't uphold it Mr S escalated his complaint to this Service.

-Our investigator considered what had happened but didn't think Tandem had been unreasonable to reject Mr E's claims.
+Our investigator considered what had happened but didn't think Tandem had been unreasonable to reject Mr S's claims.

-Mr E didn't agree so the complaint has been referred to me, an ombudsman, to provide a decision.
+Mr S didn't agree so the complaint has been referred to me, an ombudsman, to provide a decision.